-Students receive directly and adequately academic advices, support and feedbacks from their academic advisors, Department of Student Assistance, and other supporting systems (Exh.09.07 - Announcements,...).
+Students receive directly and adequately academic advices, support and feedbacks from their academic advisors, Department of Student Assistance, and other supporting systems [Exh.9.7.Announcements on website of Department of Student Assistance].
 The enthusiastic support from lecturers and all other advisors in the system has guaranteed providing students the best conditions when following the training programs at CTU.
 In particular, students receive the following support during their studying period:

-1).
+- 1).
 Academic support: Each student is supervised by an academic advisor who frequently keeps track on students' progress.
-The academic advisor is responsible for advising students on learning, helping them with setting up learning plans for the whole program, choosing appropriate courses for each semester, using available facilities, and getting to know the learning regulations (Exh.09.08 - academic advisor handbook).
+The academic advisor is responsible for advising students on learning, helping them with setting up learning plans for the whole program, choosing appropriate courses for each semester, using available facilities, and getting to know the learning regulations [Exh.9.8.Academic advisor handbook]. - 2).

-2).
 Financial support and scholarships: In order to encourage students to do the best, the University grants scholarships to excellent and very good students which is accounted for 8% of total number of each class based on the study results at each semester.
-In addition to University scholarships, CAF also encouraged students with its own scholarships (Exh.09.09 - Scholarship from Study Promotion Fund, Exh.09.10 - Scholarship from UV Company, Exh.09.11 - Scholarship from Vĩnh Hoàn Company, ....).
-Moreover, the University also frequently calls for financial support from enterprises located in the Mekong Delta to offer extra scholarships for outstanding and poor students (Exh.09.12 - Scholarship from Wilmar Agro Viet Nam, Exh.09.13 - Lotus Scholarship, Exh.09.14 - AgriBank Can Tho Scholarship, Southwest Scholarships, Teammate Bracelets Scholarship,...).

-3/ Career orientation & Employment: For the final year students, CAF finds and chooses appropriate organizations or enterprises for their internship which are partly supported for the expenses including mobility, thesis preparation and other service fee for their defense (Exh.09.15 - Decision of students practice,...).
+In addition to Universcholarships, CAF also encouraged students with its own [Exh.9.9.Scholarship from Study Promotion Fund; Exh.9.10.Scholarship from UV Company; Exh.9.11.Scholarship from Vinh Hoàn Company,.....].
+Moreover, the University also frequently calls for financial support from enterprises located in the Mekong Delta to offer extra scholarships for outstanding and poor students [Exh.9.12.Scholarship from Wilmar Agro Viet Nam; Exh.9.13.Lotus Scholarship; Exh.9.14.AgriBank Can Tho Scholarship, Southwest Scholarships, Teammate Bracelets Scholarship,...]. - 3).
+Career orientation & Employment: For the final year students, CAF finds and chooses appropriate organizations or enterprises for their internship which are partly supported for the expenses including mobility, thesis preparation and other service fee for their defense [Exh.9.15.Decision of students practice,....].
 Students are supervised by a lecturer during the period of doing internship and thesis writing.
-In addition, the University also regularly organizes job fairs in cooperating with local organizations or enterprises to provide a linkage between students and firms and helps students access to the labor market (Exh. annual fair announcement or brochure)
+In addition, the University also regularly organizes job fairs in cooperating with local organizations or enterprises to provide a linkage between students and firms and helps students access to the labor market [Exh.9.16.Annual fair announcement or brochure]